rajeshsola/emblearning/bbb-porting/part1-first-steps/02-expert.md

-# Expert Steps for building the packages and first boot with generated outcome
+# Expert Steps for building the packages

 ## Prepare the pre built toolchain